FREQUENTLY ASKED QUESTIONS

 South Africa: Cape Town

-Is Colchicine dangerous?
+Is the drug safe?
 Are there any side effects?

-If the study results are successful, will the colchicine be expensive to buy and produce?
+If the study is successful, will the drug be expensive to buy and produce?

 What’s the difference between Colchicine and Chloroquine?